Name and type of organisation/s: Against Breast Cancer (registered charity no. 1121258) a health charity, and its agency Recycling Clothes Company Ltd

 We found that the charity was taking all reasonable steps to ensure the agency’s on going compliance with the code.
 For this reason, we found that the charity had not breached the area of the code in relation to third-party monitoring.

 The charity and agency are discussing a number of ways to improve the performance of the agency’s staff to minimise breaches to the code.

 - considers what further steps it may need to take regarding the risk of charity bags being delivered to households on the charity’s ‘restricted address’ list because of human error.

 - considers what further steps it may need to take regarding the risk of charity bags being delivered to households on the charity’s ‘restricted address’ list because of human error;

 - reviews how it monitors the action that the agency takes in response to complaints regarding deliveries to ’restricted addresses’ to make sure that it is taking all appropriate steps to prevent charity bag deliveries to those who do not wish to receive them; and

 - reviews how it handles this complaint to improve its complaint handling.

-We ask that the charity and agency write to us within two months of our final decision to outline the actions they have taken in response to our findings and recommendations.
+The charity and agency accepted our recommendations.
+We asked that the charity and agency write to us within two months of our final decision to outline the actions they have taken in response to our findings and recommendations.